Wolfgang Heinrich Johannes Fuchs

-Wolfgang Heinrich Johannes Fuchs (May 19, 1915, Munich – February 24, 1997) was a British mathematician specializing in complex analysis.
+Wolfgang Heinrich Johannes Fuchs (May 19, 1915 – February 24, 1997) was a British mathematician specializing in complex analysis.
 His main area of research was Nevanlinna theory.

 Fuchs received his Ph.D. in 1941 from the University of Cambridge, under the direction of Albert Ingham.
 He joined the faculty of Cornell University in 1950 and spent the rest of his career there.